Geliladawit/PRODIGY_BD_01/README.md

 # Basic REST API with CRUD Operations
-An in-memory data structure for storage.
+Implemented RESTful endpoints for managing a resource using an in-memory data structure (Dictionary).
+This solution handled basic CRUD operations such as Create, Read, Update, and Delete, without persistent storage.